Propane Tanks

 Small Propane Tanks

-Unfortunately, there are no good disposal options for small propane or butane canisters for a camp stove, lantern, or torch (usually 2# or less).
-The canisters are non-refillable and most scrap metal yards will not accept them for recycling.
+Unfortunately, there are not many disposal options for small propane or butane canisters for a camp stove, lantern, or torch (usually 2# or less).
+The canisters are non-refillable, and most scrap metal yards will not accept them for recycling.

 If you have small propane tanks that are new or lightly used, consider donating them to a Scout troop, camping club, or other outdoor organization in your area.
 They may be able to use the fuel for their programs.